47 Eerie Outdoor Halloween Decorations

 Flying Bat Display

-Ominously animate your yard with colonies of going-airborne bats.
-Enlarge and trace our bat patterns, below. onto black foam-core board and cut out; poke two holes into each bat for black cable ties to hold it onto a branch.
+Ominously animate your Halloween yard with colonies of airborne bats.
+Enlarge and trace our bat patterns onto black foam-core board and cut out; poke two holes into each bat for black cable ties to hold it onto a branch.
 Stick tall limbs into the ground or into sand-filled buckets.
 Place the largest bats high on the branches and smaller ones toward the bottom, making sure each cable tie is tight.
 Keep the Halloween theme going throughout the house with more fun DIY bat crafts.

 Upside-Down Witch Halloween Urn

-This easy-to-make Halloween decoration looks like a wayward witch landed headfirst in a moss-filled urn.
-To re-create the look, dress bendable mannequin legs (available online) in striped hose and buckled shoes.
+This easy-to-make Halloween porch decoration looks like a wayward witch landed headfirst in a moss-filled urn.
+To recreate this DIY witch decor, dress bendable mannequin legs in striped hose and buckled shoes.
 Place upside down in a tall urn filled with moss by your front door.

 Toxic Spill and Insects